aldebaro/ufpa-face-detection/akSimpleImageDetector/readme.md

+myFaceDetector.m is a very simple (and dumb) implementation of a face detector.
+It simply uses the Euclidean distance between the window under analysis and a template face image.

-The run the evaluator code, execute: evaluateDetector.m
+To run the evaluator code, execute: evaluateDetector.m

 Observations about evaluateDetector.m: